Trail | Colombian Hacienda Trail

 Beschreibung & Reiseverlauf

-As in many other countries in South America, horseback riding and horses are strongly ed in Colombia´s culture.
-In addition, the mountainous region is much easier to access by horse than by vehicle - the best conditions for a horseback riding trip!
-This riding tour starts in the eastern highlands of Colombia at an altitude of about 2,500 m above sea level, where your host will welcome you with open arms at his hacienda.
-Together with his partners Luis and Paul, he will accompany you on this unique horseback riding tour through authentic Colombia as your guide.
 Your route takes you through the Cordillera Oriental of the Colombian Andes.
-You will cross the desert of La Candelaria with its unusual rock formations, the province of Cundinamara and finally arrive in the tropical province of Santander.
-The riding tour takes you to the authentic Colombia away from the big cities.
-You will pass small picturesque villages, stop for a beer or local liquor and meet locals who are proud to welcome you to their country.
-Surely you will understand the Colombian saying: the only risk is that you want to stay soon.
+You cross the desert of La Candelaria with its unusual rock formations, the province of Cundinamara and finally arrive in the tropical province of Santander.
+The Riding tour takes you to authentic Colombia away from the big cities.
+You will pass small, picturesque villages again and again, stopping for a beer or local schnapps and meeting locals who are proud to welcome you to their countryside .
+You will soon understand the Colombian saying "the only risk is that you want to stay here".

 Reiseverlauf